 Meyers Beach ~ Cornucopia ~ Lake Superior

-Meyers Beach is a beautiful Lake Superior beach, it’s a great place for swimming or beach-combing.
+Meyers Beach is a beautiful Lake Superior beach.
+It’s a great place for swimming or beach-combing.
 This is a free beach with no cost to enter.

 Address ~ Park Road – Cornucopia, WI